← Back to Blog

 • Zero-click searches now account for 65% of all Google queries (SparkToro 2025)

 Google's revenue is fine — they monetize AI Overviews too.
 But the websites that depended on Google organic traffic?
 They're bleeding.
+The underlying technology shift is documented in Wikipedia's generative-AI overview and the foundational Princeton paper formalizing Generative Engine Optimization; Google's own framework for surviving this shift sits in Google's Search Central documentation.

 If you're a founder who built your entire acquisition strategy around "rank on Google," you're watching your traffic decline with no plan B.